How to Do Sepia Photography

 Brand X Pictures/Thinkstock

-If you've ever seen a monochrome photo in a magazine ad or on a CD cover that has a rusty, antique-looking reddish-brown tone, you may have been puzzled how the photographer made a recently taken picture look so old and weathered.
-What you're admiring is a technical trick called sepia toning, in which the photographer artificially washes over an image with a color to create a warmer effect.
-Sometimes the goal is to make the new photo look like an old photograph -- evoking a sentimental feeling from you, as if you're recalling a faded memory from long ago [source: Blaker].
+If you've ever seen a monochrome photo in a magazine ad or on an album or CD cover that has a rusty, antique-looking reddish-brown tone, you may have been puzzled how the photographer made a recently taken picture look so old and weathered.
+What you're admiring is a technical effect called sepia tone, in which the photographer artificially washes over an image with a color to create a warmer effect.

 Advertisement